PhoenixTales/phoenix-docs/mechanics/multiplayer-mode-cancellation.md

 # Multiplayer

 ``Author: Flosha``
 ``25.09.2024``

 From the very beginning of the development, Gothic had always been promoted as having a multiplayer.
-It was an essential part of the project that they wanted to realise, mentioned in every interview and several times did let it seem that they are actually proud of the design concept of their multiplayer, which was meant to be different than what players knew at the time.
+It was an essential part of the project that they wanted to realise, mentioned in every interview and several times did let it seem that they are actually proud of the concept behind their multiplayer, which was meant to be different than what players knew at the time.

 ``Add quotes``

+It was meant to be playable by 5 to 8 players (the announced numbers always varied in course of time) and only in local networks via LAN (online was too slow at the time).

+``Add quotes``

-But then, somewhen in 1999, after 3+ years already had been spend to realise it, it was announced, that the multiplayer has been cancelled by the developer.
+But then, somewhen in 1999, after 3+ years already had been spend to realise it, it was announced that the multiplayer has been cancelled by the developer.

+We will at first deal with the reasons for the cancellation which were explained in detail by Mike, before offering a critique of that reasoning from our perspective and in the context of our design philosophy.

+## Reasons for the Cancellation

 ``gothic.gomp.ch, 1999``
 <!-- > **Simon Moon:** Was war der Grund, daß der Multiplayermode abgesetzt wurde?-->